 Till now, we found out how to view the size of a single folder or file.
 But what about multiple folders?

-Here’s a complete guide on turn off Touchpad Clicks on Windows 11.
+Here’s a complete guide to turn off Touchpad Clicks on Windows 11.

-Press and hold Ctrl and Left-click the folders you want to view the size together.
-Then Right-click and select properties.
-File Explorer will show the exact same details in general but containing the number of folders you selected all together.
+Open File Explorer and then Press and hold Ctrl and Left-click the folders you want to know the size of.
+Then Right-click on any folder and select properties.
+File Explorer will show the size of all the folders you selected all together.

 Yes of course.
 You will see an option at the upper part of the screen below the Directory Path to organize the folders according to size.
 Just click on the arrow to sort folder by size.